Mayralex/pr_service_engineering_team1/docs/adrs_overview.md

 ## ADRs still missing for:

 - Swagger UI integration
-- Frontend Restructuring: Visualization Folder, ImportTask Service
+- Frontend Restructuring: Visualization Folder, Select For Use Case